CodeAndCake/AppsFromScratch/sessions/01/README.md

 #### Paragraphs

-Explain people how your app works, and what you want them to do first.
+Explain how your app works, and what you want people to do first.

 ```html
 <body>